-- Heavily grease or spray a baking sheet.
+- Heavily grease or spray a baking sheet or use parchment paper.

-- In a large bowl mix flour and salt together.
+- In a large bowl mix the flour and salt together.

-- Cut in shortening until it is the size of peas.
+- With a pastry blender or two knives, cut in the shortening to the flour mixture until it is the size of peas.

-- Add milk and shape into dough ball.
+- Mix in the milk to form a dough and shape it into a ball.

-- Cover with an inverted bowl or plastic wrap and set aside.
+- Cover the dough ball with an inverted bowl or plastic wrap and set it aside.

-- In a medium bowl mix sirloin, potatoes, onion, carrots, salt, pepper, and gravy.
+- In a medium bowl mix the sirloin, potatoes, onion, carrots, salt, pepper, and gravy.

 - On a floured board, roll out each quarter of dough into an 8-inch circle.

-- Place filling onto half of the circle, leaving three-quarters of an inch at edge.
+- Place the filling onto half of the circle, leaving three-quarters of an inch at the edge.

-- Add one teaspoon of butter cut into small pieces on top of filling.
+- Add one teaspoon of butter cut into small pieces on top of the filling of each pasty.

-- Moisten edge of dough with water all around the circle.
+- Moisten the edge of the dough with water all around the circle.

-- Fold over the other half of dough over filling, pressing down to join the edges of the dough.
+- Fold over the other half of the dough over the filling, pressing down to join the edges of the dough.

-- Turn edges of dough in towards filling and press and crimp.
+- Turn the edges of dough in towards the filling, then press and crimp the edges.